SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: Model Switching and Model Learning

 \subsubsection{Model Learning Procedure}

-The unknown and unmeasured environmental characteristics can potentially lead to large mismatch between the off-line-built vehicle-environment interaction model references and real vehicle behaviors in unforeseen environments.
+The unknown and unmeasured environmental characteristics can potentially lead to large mismatch between the off-line-built vehicle-environment interaction model \eqref{reideal} and real vehicle behaviors in unforeseen environments.
 Subsequently, the control action cannot be reliable.
-This motivates to employ finite-time model learning to infer a vehicle model reference using limited sensor data generated in the unforeseen environment.
-When model learning is triggered, RHAC transforms to a model-learning based control, whose framework is briefly described in Figure \ref{mol}.
-Since control input matrix $B$ given in \eqref{orkka} does not include any vehicle parameters, learning a system matrix is sufficient for $\mathcal{L}_{1}$-based RHAC.
+This motivates to employ finite-time model learning to timely learn and update a vehicle model using the most recent sensor data generated in the unforeseen environment.